Blog

 Bought and HODL’d

 The tax situation is straightforward if you bought crypto and decided to HODL.
 The IRS does not require you to report your crypto purchases on your tax return if you haven't sold or otherwise disposed of them.
-Like buying and holding onto shares of stock, the tax event occurs when you sell.
+HODL and you're off the hook.
+The tax event only occurs when you sell.

 Earned crypto as payment